The School Comes First: Changing Your Neighborhood for Education

 Additionally, email your child’s future guidance counselor about this recent move, and how it (as well as changing schools) may be taking up a large degree of their mental space.
 This will inform them and make them aware of a possible situation where your child finds it difficult to adapt to the new experience.

-But more than anything, it’s vital to take a look into the individual districts in terms of teaching, subject proficiency, funding allocation, and other informational aspects to determine for yourself how you view its quality of schooling.
+But more than anything, it’s vital to take a look into the individual districts in terms of teaching, subject proficiency, transportation management, funding allocation, and other informational aspects to determine for yourself how you view its quality of schooling.
 We’ve discussed public school funding and its distribution, but that’s only part of the equation.

 Schools may rank highly in math proficiency, for example, when compared to the state average.
 (New Jersey’s math proficiency is 42 percent, for example, while its top five schools in this category all rank at 95 percent or higher.)
 However, if your child has special needs or is seeking a program that focuses on foreign language immersion, these rankings may not be as useful to you.